Investiture of Heraldic Officers and the Oath of Arms

 We thank you for your service to Our [Kingdom],

 and wish you success in your future efforts.

-The herald shall exhort the cheers of the populace for the outgoing Herald,
+The Court Herald shall exhort the cheers of the populace for the outgoing Herald.

 It was the custom in times past